k3rcaft/java-core-ft-oca/docs/javabuildingblocks/3-understanding-package-declarations-and-imports.md

 (1) :point_right: When compile Java will take Date from java.util package and ignore Date in wildcard (2).

-If you wanna use 2 classes in your class
+If you wanna use 2 classes in your class.

 ```java
 import java.util.Date; // (1)